ActiveSolution/introduction-to-git/exercise-10-finding-lost-commits/README.md

 # Finding lost commits

-Sometimes you accidentally remove a commit and then realise that you should't have.
+Sometimes you accidentally remove a commit and later realise that you should't have.
 Is that code lost forever now?
 No, as long as your code has been commited you can usually recover it.

 1. Create a new feature `branch`.